Advertiser Disclosure

 Where to Get Contract Financing

 Because contract financing is technically not a loan, banks generally do not get involved in it.
 Instead, private firms that deal with factoring are often the go-to lenders for this type of funding.
-Most of these firms operate or can be found online and often offer different packages of the same type of funding.
+Most of these firms operate or can be found online and usually offer different packages of the same kind of funding.

 A business seeking contract finding may need to choose from contract financing, accounts receivable factoring, and invoice factoring.
 These firms are not as tightly controlled as banks; hence, borrowers must take the time to understand the finer details of contract financing offers before committing their businesses to a funding offer.